simonguest/blog/content/live/articles/software-practice.md

 # In closing

-I hope you find the above useful, and I hope more start incorporating the concept of practice into software development.
+I hope you find the above useful, and more start incorporating the concept of practice into software development.
 If we do, I suspect it will add a lot to the profession, and make for more productive and happy developers.